INDICATION AND LIMITATIONS OF USE

 Analysis was not powered or adjusted for multiplicity to assess efficacy on this endpoint.

-Patients who underwent curative resection were censored from the PFS analysis on the final day when
+Patients who underwent curative resection were censored from the PFS analysis on the final day when no progressive disease was confirmed.
+This censoring could have impacted the PFS results.

 CI = confidence interval; FOLFOX = fluorouracil, leucovorin, and oxaliplatin; HR = hazard ratio; PFS = progression-free survival.

-RESPONSE RATES, DURATION OF RESPONSE,
+• RESPONSE RATES, DURATION OF RESPONSE, AND CURATIVE RESECTION RATES1

 Response rate, duration of response, and curative resection rates table